CU-SRL/docs/src/avionics/gettinginvolved.md

 Reach out to the sub-team lead with the topic you're most interested in (electronics hardware, software, RF-specific engineering).
 You can find who the sub-team leads are on the central page.
 Send them the same message you sent the team lead.

-On the slack, join the #avionics channel, #avionics-hardware channel, #avionics-software channel, and #rf-downlink channel.
+On the slack, join the #avionics channel, #avionics-hardware, #avionics-software, #rf-downlink, and #sparks-and-rec channels.

 The sub-team lead should have a list of things you need to do to get set-up with the team, ask about this!
 Also let them know how much experience you are coming in with so they can cater the on-boarding process to you individually.